Sugarcane

 • The top shoot borer attacks sugarcane in two distinct phases:

-• First-generation larvae: Attack the young shoot between emergence and the first tiller formation stage, producing the characteristic “dead heart” — the central leaf whorl yellows and dies while surrounding leaves remain green.
+• First-generation larvae: attack the young shoot from emergence to the first tiller stage, causing “dead heart” — the central leaf whorl turns yellow and dies while outer leaves stay green.

-• Second-generation larvae (August–September): Attack the growing apical bud of established cane, again producing dead heart in plants that have already invested 3–4 months of growth.
+• Second-generation larvae (August–September): attack the growing apical bud of established cane, again causing dead heart in plants that have already grown for 3–4 months.

-• Borer activity significantly reduces the number of productive stalks in the final harvest.
+• Borer activity significantly reduces the number of productive stalks at harvest.

-• Apply Carbofuran 3G granules (Systemic Insecticide — Carbamate, IRAC Group 1A) @ 5 kg/ha into the leaf whorl at first deadheart appearance; the granules release the active ingredient over 4–6 weeks, covering the larval window.
+• Apply Carbofuran 3G granules (Systemic Insecticide — Carbamate) @ 5 kg/ha in the leaf whorl at first dead heart appearance; the granules release the active ingredient over 4–6 weeks, covering the larval stage.

-• Install pheromone traps (Semiochemical) @ 5 per hectare to monitor adult moth emergence and time the application to the peak egg-laying window, maximising the efficiency of the chemical intervention.
+• Install pheromone traps (Semiochemical) @ 5 per hectare to monitor adult moth emergence and time the application at peak egg-laying window, maximizing the efficiency of the chemical intervention.

 3. Pyrilla / Sugarcane Leafhopper